ApurvJn/Automate-Whatsapp-Message/README.md

 # Python Modules to Install
 pip install selenium

+# Run
+Just copy message.py in your directory then open terminal and Simply run message.py file

 # Extra
  You can even Write How many times you want to send a particular message.